AyrA/CommandoCheatTool/docs/Levels.md

 To avoid the rockets, simply jump over them but not with maximum height because he fires the rockets a bit too fast for this and will eventually hit you.
 After a few rounds of this you should beat him.
+The rocket launcher is ideal for this, but I confirmed that you can kill him with the gauss rifle too, it just takes longer due to the weaker explosions.
 Your team will come and destroy the turrets below the platforms, allowing you to continue.
+Note that the turrets are incincible until you beat the boss.
+Afterwards they drop to a single health point.
+The last few on the right sometimes don't get destroyed, so take the machine gun and fire constantly to destroy them before they can fire at you.

-You eventually arrive at the next boss fight.
+You eventually arrive at the next boss fight after a climb section.
-He will take your rocket launcher during the fight if you try to use it.
-If you don't he will take it afterwards, and no, you're not getting it back.
+He will take your rocket launcher during the fight if you try to use it, or after the fight if you don't.
+You're not getting it back.
-That short lived fun that device was.
-Just use the machine gun for maximum efficiency.
+What short lived fun that device was.
+Just use the machine gun and gauss rifle for maximum efficiency from here on.

 After beating him, drop down to the floor and go to the right.
 This will start a timed sequence on an elevator.
 Just kill everything left and right.